westlake-repl/Cryo-IEF/README.md

 Installation may take a few minutes.
 Alternatively, you can install the required packages using `conda install`.
 All necessary packages are listed in `requirements.txt`.
 Please note that `cryosparc-tools` can currently only be installed via `pip` (see [cryosparc-tools](https://tools.cryosparc.com/intro.html)).

+### Model weights

+Model weights are available at [Cryo-IEF google drive](https://drive.google.com/drive/folders/1C9jIdC5B58ohAwrfRalTngRtLtgIWfM8?usp=sharing) and [CryoRanker google drive](https://drive.google.com/drive/folders/10SUzFZB2s9sGCDkYF258Yx1C11D3tiph?usp=drive_link).

 ### CryoWizard Installation
 The CryoWizard pipeline utilizes APIs provided by CryoSPARC.
 Please ensure that you have installed [CryoSPARC](https://cryosparc.com/).
 Note that the version of `cryosparc-tools` specified in `requirements.txt` must correspond to your CryoSPARC installation.

-Model weights are available at [Cryo-IEF google drive](https://drive.google.com/drive/folders/1C9jIdC5B58ohAwrfRalTngRtLtgIWfM8?usp=sharing) and [CryoRanker google drive](https://drive.google.com/drive/folders/10SUzFZB2s9sGCDkYF258Yx1C11D3tiph?usp=drive_link).
+By default, CryoWizard submits model inference tasks via  [Slurm](https://slurm.schedmd.com/).
+We recommend that users install Slurm prior to using CryoWizard.
+If Slurm is not installed, set `if_slurm` to false in `parameters.json`.

 After installing the environment, some necessary settings must be configured.